dpwolfe/otucha/README.md

   cd build
   cmake -DOTUCHA_EMSCRIPTEN_ENABLED=OFF ../src
   ```
-2. Build, for example, open the otucha.sln and build if developing on Windows with Visual Studio
+2. Build.
+For example, open the otucha.sln and build if developing on Windows with Visual Studio

 #### What you'll see